AdobeDocs/experience-manager-screens.en/help/using/roles-responsibilities.md

 >[!NOTE]
 >
 > To learn in detail about different roles and responsibilities and the target audience for a digital signage project, visit **[Project Roles and Responsibilities](https://helpx.adobe.com/experience-manager/6-5/screens/using/project-roles-responsibilities.html)**.

+## RACI Chart {#raci-chart}

+The following is a sample RACI chart using the role definitions.

+>[!NOTE]
+>
+> This chart is not intended to be followed exactly but to provide an example of common tasks and considerations in an AEM Screens projects.

+### RACI definitions {raci-definitions}

+1. Responsible: Does the work to complete the task.

+1. Accountable: Delegates work and is the last party to review the task before it is complete.

+1. Consulted: Reviews the task or deliverable to provide input.

+1. Informed: Kept informed of progress on the task but is not involved in the details of the deliverable.